adner/adner.github.io/_posts/2025-10-25-custom-knowledge-copilot-studio.markdown

 It should be noted that my implementation differs from what is described in the Microsoft [blog post](https://microsoft.github.io/mcscatblog/posts/copilot-studio-custom-knowledge-source/) in a number of ways:

 - I actually don't use the `System.SearchQuery` and `System.KeywordSearchQuery` system variables at all in this example.
-I simply call the Azure Function with the FetchXml query that is set in the Topic, regardless of the actual query that was made by the user.
-So, this means that Copilot Studio checks the custom Knowledge Source regardless of what the user was actually asking for.
+I simply call the Azure Function with the FetchXml query that is set in the Topic, regardless of the users's actual query.
+So, this means that Copilot Studio checks the custom knowledge source regardless of what the user was actually asking for.
 This could be improved so that the knowledge source is only called when it is relevant for the query.

 - In the blog post the result from the knowledge source is transformed to the format that is required for the `System.SearchResults` variable, and this transformation is done in the Topic.
 In my example, the Azure Function is responsible for doing this transformation.